stat545ubc-2021/STAT545B-iremycl/README.md

 ## Description of files/directories within this repository

-I have 2 files for each Assignment:
+I have one folder for each Assignment:

 | File name | Description |
 | :--- | ---: |